Alex Sayles: Playing career

 Raised in New York City, Sayles graduated from Phillips Academy in 1922.
 While there he was a member of several athletic clubs but it was the ice hockey team that would garner him the most fame.
 He began attending Princeton University that following fall and was a star for the freshman team. he joined the varsity as a sophomore and was one of the top scorers for the Tigers, helping the team compile a good record in 1923–24.
 After incurring a few injuries during the year, Sayles withdrew from the team to focus on his studies and graduated a year early in 1925.

+Coaching career

 Sayles returned to his alma mater and served as the head coach for Phillips for two years.
 During that time he was also a member of the Boston Hockey Club, one of the top amateur teams at the time.
 After two seasons, he assumed a similar role with the Pomfret School before accepting a job as the head coach for Williams in 1929.
 Sayles led the Ephs for three seasons resigning in 1932.